Infinity traverses the stars via a Jumpdrive or a Jump Gate.

 Jumpgates and Hypergates

 - Jumpgates create artificial wormholes between two points always beginning and ending with a jumpgate.
 The distance between these two points is negligible.
+While open, the wormhole is one-way, but can be opened from either gate.

 Because of the tremendous gravitational forces generated by jumpgates and hypergates, they are generally placed in Lagrange Points to avoid effecting nearby celestial bodies or starships.
 This limits the number of jumpgates near a celestial body (usually just one or two).
 Additionally, jumpgates cannot be placed near other jumpgates for much the same reason.
 When two jump gates are linked by a wormhole, communication between the two sides is also instant, allowing the sending wormhole and the receiving wormhole to coordinate — thus preventing collisions as starships enter or exit a wormhole.